akave-ai/akave-docs/content/akave-sdk-cli/akavecli-pdp-archival.md

   --account <wallet-name> \
   --node-address connect.akave.ai:9500
 ```
 Once uploaded, the file is first available from the primary storage tier.
-Over time, it becomes available in archival PDP storage.
+After the network has aggregated the data into a multiple of 1.6 GB and uploaded it to PDP-SPs, it becomes available in archival PDP storage.

 ## 2. PDP Archival Cadence (1.6 GB Batches)

-Archival uploads to PDP-SPs occur in **batches/ peices of approximately 1.6 GB** across the network.
+Archival uploads to PDP-SPs occur in **batches/ pieces of approximately 1.6 GB** across the network.

 This implies: